 4. Travel Sized

-Great for styling on the go while travelling.
+Great for styling on the go while traveling.
 Some of them come with travel pouches as well.

-The brand I tested out for this article was ordered online a few months ago while I was travelling.
-It’s a generic brand which worked well.
+The brand I tested out for this article was ordered online a few months ago while I was traveling.
+It’s a generic brand that worked well.

 The day I used my hair dryer and styler, I’d just taken down twists and made sure to take the time to properly detangle my hair.